jonas-schievink/keylightd/README.md

 ## Contributing

-This project does not generally accept contributions.
+This project does not accept contributions.
 It is finished and does what I want of it.

-Minor fixes and readme additions *may* be accepted.